MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/device-control-deploy-manage-gpo.md

 2. Use the properties in your removable storage group to create an XML file for each removable storage group.

-3. Save the XML file to your network share.
+3. Save each XML file to your network share.

 4. Define the settings as follows: